centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-google-workspace-api.md

 yum install centreon-plugin-Applications-Google-Workspace-Api
 ```

-2. On the Centreon Web interface, install the *Google Workspace* Centreon Plugin Pack on the "Configuration > Plugin Packs > Manager" page
+2. On the Centreon Web interface, install the *Google Workspace* Centreon Pack on the "Configuration > Plugin Packs > Manager" page

 <!--Offline IMP License-->